endiliey/mini-games/README.md

 # Description

-This is collection of simple games that I made in C++ with the help of SFML library
+Collection of simple games made in C++ (mostly with the help of SFML library)

 #For Linux